Hitoldies Personalities

 Steve West has been in radio a long time.
 1980, while still in high school, as a matter of fact..

 Steve West is the founder of the nation’s largest online Classic Radio museum, airchexx.com – a place where you can hear radio the way it used to sound with original recordings of the stations you grew up with!
 He hosts his own Airchexx YouTube Channel with a growing number of radio videos from the archives of Airchexx.com.
 He is also the night voice at Canada’s Oldies Station, “fm108.ca” in Toronto, Ontario!
-He is currently the Program Director of Total Hits heard on 106.1 HD3 Minneapolis (https://totalhitsfm.com), is heard on WGAM (900/1250 AM / 99.9/103.5 FM) Nashua/Manchester NH Saturday nights at 7pm with a version of the “Time Machine”, and on 105.9 WMEX-LP Rochester NH with the Sunday morning “Time Machine” – this version is all music from the 1950s through the pre-Beatles 1960s.
-6 to 10am, then again in regular 60s/70s/80s format Sunday nights 8pm to midnight.
+He was formerly the Program Director of Total Hits USA heard on 106.1 HD3 Minneapolis (https://totalhitsfm.com), and was heard on WGAM (900/1250 AM / 99.9/103.5 FM) Nashua/Manchester NH Saturday nights at 7pm with a version of the “Time Machine”.
+Today, Steve is the 7-10pm personality on 105.9 WMEX-LP Rochester NH with the greatest hits ever made!
+He “says” that as of February 2024, he’s “retired” from radio.
+HA!
+Sure he is!!
+We’ll believe it when we see it!

-Steve is the Owner and CEO of HitOldies, where he also programs the music and updates this website!
-Listen for Steve West weekdays 10am – 2pm!
+Steve is the Owner of HitOldies, where he also programs the music and updates this website!
+You can also find Steve on the Amateur Radio bands.
+His callsign is K1FRC

 Isaac Shane